 I know a lot of people like to eat their doughnuts with a nice tall glass of cold milk.
 I’m one of those people, but sometimes I like to eat my doughnut with a cup of hot black coffee.

-These doughnuts give you a the best of both worlds by adding instant coffee to the dough.
+These doughnuts give you the best of both worlds by adding instant coffee to the dough.
 This gives a subtle taste of brew that’s quite pleasant, even if you’re not a coffee lover.

 2tablespoons (24 grams)plus 1 teaspoon (4 grams) active dry yeast